 - Age — unless this negatively impacts perceived credibility.

-The most successful engagements happen when clients and consultancies share the same values but live, think and add competence in different ways.
+The most successful consulting engagements happen when clients and consultancies share the same organizational values but live, think and add competence in different ways.

 Don’t let the natural tendency to partner with a consultancy that really “gets” your company blind you to what’s most important.
 You are paying them to add value by being different — challenging your thinking, innovating, and transforming your company.